SUCCESS STARTS HERE

 Have a passion for sports?
 Unite your love for the game with a pioneering, business-focused sports management program – the first to be licensed and accredited by the state of Connecticut – and among the first in North America to be accredited by the Sports Management Program Review Council (SMPRC).

-As a University of New Haven sport management major, you will combine your study off the field with hands-on experience and business training in all facets of modern sports.
+With a degree in sport management, you will combine your study off the field with hands-on experience and business training in all facets of modern sports.

 Our faculty are leaders and innovators in their fields, bringing both deep professional experience and academic rigor to the classroom.